Law & Order: Special Victims Unit season 10: Guest stars

 After SVU season 3 Sarah Hyland played a hyperactive student in "Hothouse," followed by a breakout role in Modern Family.

 The premiere episode "Trials" stars Sara Gilbert as a rape victim who has given up her child and Luke Perry and Julie Bowen as the foster parents who begin taking care of him.
 When interviewed about his character, Perry stated that "there are always moments when you gotta find the humanity to people who may be considered the bad guy."
 Gilbert mentioned being a fan of the show and said "People know me more for comedy, I think, so it's always exciting to me when I get to play something so dramatic."
 For the role of the foster child, the directors held auditions in New York and Los Angeles before casting Jae Head.
 In the same episode, Mary Beth Evans briefly appeared as a doctor.
 She said that the head of NBC daytime "wanted to make Days of Our Lives less of an island and get people from our show onto other NBC shows."

-In the third episode "Swing", Ellen Burstyn portrayed Bernadette Stabler, Elliot Stabler's mother who suffers from bipolar disorder.
+In the third episode "Swing", Ellen Burstyn portrayed Bernadette Stabler, Elliot Stabler's mother who has bipolar disorder.
 She won a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for the role.

 The fourth episode "Lunacy" was the first filmed in the season and starred James Brolin as an astronaut who used to be one of Stabler's role models.
 Kristina Klebe played an astronaut who is murdered and Chris Elliott played an enthusiast who follows them around.
 Christopher Meloni, who stars as Elliot Stabler, joked "Could there be a more confusing actor to have on this show than someone named Chris Elliott?"

 The following episode "Retro" which criticized the AIDS denialism movement previously had a working title of "Deniers".
 It was advertised as being "a big Tamara Tunie episode."
 Tunie was asked about Martin Mull's character in an interview.
 She answered "What's frightening is that his argument can sound sane.
 And Martin is smart enough to make one pause."

 The sixth episode "Babes" starred actor and singer Jesse McCartney as a chastity advocate.
 He commented that the role took him into new territory, saying "I play a murder suspect, a super-Catholic conservative white boy.
 It's definitely a stretch and a leap.
 It's an emotional role."

 Delroy Lindo plays a sharp detective and grieving father in "Baggage" for which he won an NAACP Image Award for Outstanding Supporting Actor in a Drama Series.

 The seventh episode "Wildlife" was promoted before the season began for an undercover scene that showed chemistry between Detectives Benson and Stabler.
 One of the animals shown in this episode was an eleven-month-old white handed gibbon named Kimba.
 His fictional species in the show was named the "white crested gibbon" because there was no way that a critically endangered black crested gibbon could be used in the filming.